 Yet, once I had forgotten I couldn’t write, I discovered I was actually capable of spinning a yarn, making up characters out of whole cloth, giving them a series of dilemmas and letting them run wild.
 I was thrilled to discover I could string sentences together and weave plot lines to a satisfying conclusion.
 The day I finished the first book, I started on the second.

 As soon as I realized how easy it was to focus my mind on something as constructive as developing characters and plots, the material began flowing nonstop.
 My only problem is keeping the various unwritten storylines in my head until I have time to write them.

 The inspiration for some of my stories has come from real life events; others grew from the mere seed of an idea.
 If there is any common denominator among my books, I think it’s the examination of how we fit into this world, what it means to be human, and how we react to the challenges of life and love.
 I hope you will enjoy the characters in my stories as much I’ve enjoyed creating them. ~ Cynthia

 I’m pleased to announce THE TROUBLE WITH PARADISE will be available in the summer of 2019!
 If you’d like to be an advance reader, contact me!

 Let me know what you think of Girl Trap, or any of my other books.
 I always welcome in reader feedback!
-As I work my way through the publishing process for the latest sleuthing installment, I’m already looking forward to seeing what the gang at Mad Dawg P.I. will get up to in book four.
-I’ll keep you posted!
+As I work my way through the publishing process for the latest sleuthing installment, I’m already scheming on ways to challenge Madeline and Mike in the fifth book in the series – no title as of yet, but I will keep you posted!